Scouting: Influences

+A wide variety of cultures have adopted Scout training.
+Scouts in the United States use images drawn from the U.S. frontier experience and American native peoples for their connection with nature and wilderness survival skills which can be used as part of the training program.
+By contrast, British Scouting makes use of imagery drawn from its wider colonial frontiers including Canada, the Indian subcontinent, Australia and Africa and writings such as Rudyard Kipling's.

-The name "Scouting" seems to have been inspired by the important and romantic role played by military scouts performing reconnaissance in the wars of the time.
-In fact, Baden-Powell wrote his original military training book, Aids To Scouting, because he saw the need for the improved training of British military-enlisted scouts, particularly in initiative, self-reliance, and observational skills.
+Frontier and military scouts inspired interest in playing and training as Scouts.
+Baden-Powell wrote his military training book, Aids to scouting because he saw the need for the improved training of British soldiers and army scouts, particularly in initiative, self-reliance, and observational skills.
 The book's popularity with young boys surprised him.
-As he adapted the book as Scouting for Boys, it seems natural that the movement adopted the names Scouting and Boy Scouts.
+He adapted the book as Scouting for boys.

-"Duty to God" is a principle of Scouting, though it is applied differently in various countries.
-The Boy Scouts of America (BSA) take a strong position, excluding atheists.
+"Duty to God" is a principle of the Scout Movement, though it is applied differently in various countries.
+Scouting America takes a strong position, excluding atheists.
 The Scout Association in the United Kingdom permits variations to its Promise, in order to accommodate different religious obligations.
-While for example in the predominantly atheist Czech Republic the Scout oath doesn't mention God altogether with the organization being strictly irreligious, in 2014, United Kingdom Scouts were given the choice of being able to make a variation of the Promise that replaced "duty to God" with "uphold our Scout values", Scouts Canada defines Duty to God broadly in terms of "adherence to spiritual principles" and leaves it to the individual member or leader whether they can follow a Scout Promise that includes Duty to God.
+While for example in the predominantly atheist Czech Republic the Scout oath does not mention God altogether with the organization being strictly irreligious, in 2014, United Kingdom Scouts were given the choice of being able to make a variation of the Promise that replaced "duty to God" with "uphold our Scout values", Scouts Canada defines Duty to God broadly in terms of "adherence to spiritual principles" and leaves it to the individual member or leader whether they can follow a Scout Promise that includes Duty to God.
 Worldwide, roughly one in three Scouts are Muslim.

-Movement characteristics
+Scout Movement characteristics

-Scouting is taught using the Scout method, which incorporates an informal educational system that emphasizes practical activities in the outdoors.
+Scouts use the Scout method, which incorporates an informal educational system that emphasizes practical activities in the outdoors.
 Programs exist for Scouts ranging in age from 6 to 25 (though age limits vary slightly by country), and program specifics target Scouts in a manner appropriate to their age.